 Frank Hood was born at Glenorchy on the 7 Jan 1903 to Charles Andrew Hood and his wife Sarah (nee Bond).
-He died in the Royal Hobart Hospital of a heart attack and although his last place of residence was Spring Beach, Orford, he was buried at Cornelian Bay Cemetery, Hobart on the 14 November 1985 aged 82.
+He died on the 12th November 1985 at the Royal Hobart Hospital of a heart attack and although his last place of residence was Spring Beach, Orford, he was buried at Cornelian Bay Cemetery, Hobart on the 14 November 1985 aged 82.
 His last will was made on the 1 April 1985 and probate was granted in 1986.
 He left his estate to neighbours at Spring Beach.

 Said to be home-educated and taught to read by his sister Genevieve, Frank started his diary 1 June 1918 when he was 15 years old and living with his family on a property 'Glen Lion' at East Risdon (seemingly adjoined to T. G. Gregson's old estate) The last surviving diary ends around October 1983.
 The family moved from Risdon on the 6 November 1919 to Maria Island and then to "Wombat Park' Spring Beach, Orford in 1920 .
 They remained in the district for the rest of their lives and Frank,having little contact with the outside world, apparently spoke with the slow Devon-drawl of his English antecedents.